microsoft/PSRule/docs/expressions/sub-selectors.md

 - Use a pre-condition to avoid running the rule.
 - Group the sub-selector into a `anyOf`, and provide a secondary condition.
+- Use a quantifier to determine how many items must match sub-selector and match the `allOf` / `anyOf` operator.

 For example: